-- 1. Promote and attend the new round of MassDOT sponsored Complete Streets Training workshops. - Collect bicycle and pedestrian volume counts on regionally significant facilities. - Continue to map bicycle and pedestrian crash clusters using updated RMV data. - 4.
+- 1. Promote and attend the new round of MassDOT sponsored Complete Streets Training workshops. - 2.
+Collect bicycle and pedestrian volume counts on regionally significant facilities. - 3.
+Continue to map bicycle and pedestrian crash clusters using updated RMV data. - 4.
 Work with the JTC's Bicycle and Pedestrian subcommittee as well as national organizations such the Rails to Trails Conservancy to ensure consistency with the RTP and implement sustainable transportation strategies. - 5.
 Revise online mapping tools for regional bicycle facilities. - 6.
 Coordinate efforts related to maintain and enhance the Norwottuck Rail Trail (a Baystate Greenway MassCentral Corridor project). - 7.
 Review bicycle and pedestrian projects for eligibility under various federal funding programs. - 8.
-Update sidewalk data collection efforts for local communities. - Assist local communities in efforts to develop Complete Streets policy initiatives and a local implementation plan and coordination with Baystate Roads. - 10.
+Update sidewalk data collection efforts for local communities. - 9.
+Assist local communities in efforts to develop Complete Streets policy initiatives and a local implementation plan and coordination with Baystate Roads. - 10.
 Assist communities in the development of bicycle and pedestrian infrastructure and programs. - 11.
 Participate in the Massachusetts Statewide Bicycle Advisory Board. - 12.
 Continue to review regional sidewalk connections to identify gaps along federally-aided roadways and improve connections to transit. - 13.
-Participate in the Regional Bike Share Committee meetings. - 14.
-Perform an inventory of existing sidewalks in the Town of Palmer.
+Participate in the Regional Bike Share Committee meetings.